Our Students Have Come From All Over the World!

 - Laurel Waller and Kinsey Wethers (M.A.
 2014) collaborated on a paper with Peter De Costa for TESOL Journal.
 The title is A Critical Praxis: Narrowing the Gap Between Identity, Theory, and Practice.
 It was developed during one of their courses in the TESOL program.

-- Nycki Cuddie is teaching English at the Community College of Qatar in Doha.
+- Nycki Cuddie accepted a position teaching English at the Community College of Qatar in Doha.

 - Hima Rawal is continuing her work in the Ph.D. program in Second Language Studies at MSU.

 - John Eitel is Community Center Manager at the University of Michigan.

 - David Martinez Prieto is a doctoral student at the University of Texas - San Antonio.

 - Lianye Zhu received a fellowship to pursue a Ph.D. degree in linguistics at the City University of New York.